 5. How to be vegan in a non-vegan world

 Protip: I HIGHLY recommend finding and getting healthy snacks & all superfoods at Thrive Market.
 They beat the prices of all health food stores (and if you use my link you get 25% off your first purchase and a FREE 30-day trial).
-Thrive Market has the best prices and quality 🙂 Click here to check them out.
+Thrive Market has the best prices and quality.

 6. Find a community

-There are so many groups online and even in-person that support the vegan movement.
 There are a ton of Facebook groups, vegan festivals, and more in-person events.
 Go to meetup.com or eventbrite.com to find an event near you.
-If you’re looking for a Facebook group to join then check out my Facebook group by clicking here.
-It’s available for people interested in transitioning to a vegan lifestyle.
-We share recipes, vegan tips, and wellness information.
+If you’re looking for a Facebook group to join then check out my Facebook group.
+We share recipes, tips, and wellness information.

 7. Start a food journal

-It may be helpful to stay on top of how you feel physically and emotionally.
+It may be helpful to stay on top of how you feel physically and emotionally as you’re transitioning.
 Journal your meals and ask yourself how each meal made you feel.
 This can help you get to the root of any unknown issues.
 Such as acne, stress, bloating, etc. Simply start by journaling in the notes app on your smartphone.

 8. Take it slow

 You don’t have to do everything all at once.
 Take your time and do what works best for you.
-Start with one habit at a time.
+Start with one new habit at a time.
 Maybe create one goal a month and implement it into your daily schedule.
-Ex., research for 30 days and then after that is complete start a new goal to meal plan for the next 30 days.
+Ex., research for 30 days and then after that is complete start a new goal for the following month.
 The point is that it’s perfectly fine to take it slow and proceed at your own pace.
 Being vegan is not a miracle diet it’s a lifestyle.
 It’s important to remember that our bodies are all unique so don’t compare yourself to others.
 I hope you found these tips helpful.